AmnonTamsut/AmnonTamsut/README.md

 ### Hi there 👋
-My name is Amnon, i'm a first year computer science student in Bar-Ilan University.
+My name is Amnon, i'm a 2nd year computer science student in Bar-Ilan University.

 Here you can find both personal and academic projects.

+- 🌱 I’m currently studying Algorithms, Algebraic Structures & Intro to Probabillity
+- 📫 How to reach me: AmnonTamsut66@gmail.com

 <!--